 After graduating from Catholic, I passed the CPA exam and opened a firm that focused on tax preparation and small business accounting.
 As luck would have it, I sub-let office space from a prominent Bethesda financial planning firm, in hindsight, a decision that dramatically impacted my career.
 I enjoyed the financial planning environment so much that in 1988 I began offering my clients financial planning and investment management services to complement my tax and accounting services.

-In 2000, I decided to sell my CPA practice to focus 100% of my efforts in helping clients with their financial planning and investment management needs.
+In 2000, I decided to sell my CPA practice to focus 100% of my efforts on helping clients with their financial planning and investment management needs.

-I obtained my CPA license in 1984 and hold FINRA Series 7, Series 63, and Series 66 securities registrations as an Investment Advisor Representative with Commonwealth Financial Network.
+I obtained my CPA license in 1984 and am an Investment Advisor Representative of AFS Financial Group, a Registered Investment Advisor.
 I have also earned the Accredited Investment Fiduciary® (AIF®) professional designation, awarded by the Center for Fiduciary Studies, which is associated with the University of Pittsburgh.

 I am in tune with the pulse of the market and I strive to stay informed on current market trends and issues in order to assist our clients in making prudent investment selection decisions.

-Who I am really: Outside of the office, my favorite pastime is spending time with my wife Karen, our two daughters, Natalie and Casey, and our two Yorkies, Annie and Gema.
-Karen, who was my high school sweetheart, is a reading specialist with Montgomery County Public Schools.
-Natalie recently completed her graduate studies at the University of Maryland, and Casey is a rising senior at my alma mater, Catholic University.
+Who I am really: Outside of the office, my favorite pastime is spending time with my wife, Karen, our two daughters, Natalie and Casey, and our Yorkie, Molly.
+Karen, who is my high school sweetheart, is a newly retired Reading Specialist who worked in the Montgomery County Public School system for over 30 years.
+Natalie serves as the Director of Communications for AFS, and Casey is a Middle School Math Teacher in PG County, MD.